Wellington North Power office is currently closed and will re-open at 8:30 am on Monday, January 5, 2026. For emergencies only:...

 - Indigenous communities, organizations or businesses.

 Questions regarding Program requirements or eligibility?
-Please contact the Ministry of Transportation by e-mail: evchargeon@ontario.ca
+Please contact the Ontario Vehicle innovation Network (OVIN) by e-mail: OVINCharge@oc-innovation.ca